 - What are you doing to increase your sales funnel and/or increase your close ratio?
 Do you have a clear plan for sales growth?
 Do you know where to go for new leads when the well runs dry?
+Do you have a good process to stay on top of your sales pipeline?
 Or experiments you want to take to increase the amount of sales that are closing?

 - Is sales compensation driving the right behaviors?
 We know compensation is a powerful motivator for sales teams, but is your bonus structure driving the right actions?
 Is there enough value to make it worthwhile for your sales team to push to hit their sales goals?

 - How are you taking advantage of changes to the market?
 It’s a changing world out there with new competitors and solutions coming out every month.
 What are you doing to experiment?
 Do you have a culture of failing fast or are you slow to take advantage of new sales channels?

 - Do you have the right people?
 Your team should be your greatest strength.
 Are they?
 If not, why?
 Is it the people, the culture, or the training?